tcsatc/V-ALIGN/README.txt

-System Requirements: Linux, g++ compiler, graphviz tool support (if you want to visualize the alignment output)
+- System Requirements: Linux, g++ compiler, graphviz tool support (if you want to visualize the alignment output)

+- The MFVS implementation from the MFVS project (https://github.com/ablondin/mfvs/) is used as a library to compute the Minimum Feedback Vertex Set.
+A version of this code is present in the MFVSImp folder.

 Usage: ./valign [OPTION]...
 [FILE]...
 Arguments.